 Salarylink members have the option to change their rate of contributions at any time.
 For the previous actuarial valuation, we made assumptions about the average rate at which members contribute at different ages.

+The graph below shows the assumed rates of contribution and the actual rates of contribution.

-I have compared the assumptions against the actual member contribution rates at 30 June 2020 and found that the assumed rates of contribution were close to the actual rates.
+We have compared the assumptions against the actual member contribution rates at 30 June 2023 and found that the assumed rates of contribution were reasonably close to the actual rates.
 We have therefore retained these assumptions.